ilyamilosevic/ilyamilosevic.github.io/docs-src/index.md

             </header>
             <ul class="flow_2xs">
               <li>
-                developed a&nbsp;shopping cart checkout page for two platforms (desktop and mobile) using React, Redux and&nbsp;CSS modules, which enabled the launch of&nbsp;the&nbsp;world&rsquo;s first
+                Developed a&nbsp;shopping cart checkout page for two platforms (desktop and mobile) using React, Redux and&nbsp;CSS modules, which enabled the launch of&nbsp;the&nbsp;world&rsquo;s first
                 classifieds with a&nbsp;shopping cart
               </li>
               <li>
-                developed a&nbsp;user&rsquo;s stock page with an&nbsp;infinite
+                Developed a&nbsp;user&rsquo;s stock page with an&nbsp;infinite
                 list of&nbsp;products
               </li>
             </ul>